 Navigating sales season is an underrated art form.
-The sheer number of deals available on days like Black Friday (tomorrow morning, mark your calendars) is enough to make even the most ardent shopaholic overwhelmed.
+The sheer number of deals available on days like Black Friday is enough to make even the most ardent shopaholic overwhelmed.
 The key to success is patience, and planning.

 As something of a digital bargain hunter myself, I’ve spent the last few years fine-tuning my skillset—so when it comes to days like Black Friday, Cyber Monday and Boxing Day, I’m golden.
 Here, I share with you five indispensable tips and tricks that will transform the way you navigate sales season.
 Happy shopping.

 I truly cannot stress this enough.
 Your favourite digital retailers—Net-a-Porter, MATCHESFASHION.COM, Farfetch, MyTheresa, Revolve—they’re all going on sale at the same time.
 Mindlessly scrolling through the offerings as soon as you wake up is likely to cause A) burnout and B) highly questionable purchases.
 The best thing to do is to curate wishlists, in your size, on all of your respective apps.
 That way when sale day comes, you’ll only be looking at the pieces you already wanted before they went on sale, and they’ll all be in one convenient location.